jackw01/arduino-pid-autotuner/README.md

 # arduino-pid-autotuner
-Automated PID tuning using Ziegler-Nichols/relay method on Arduino and compatible boards
+Automated PID tuning using Ziegler-Nichols/relay method for embedded systems.

+Originally designed for Arduino and compatible boards, but does not rely on the Arduino standard library.

 ## How does it work?
 `pidautotuner.h` and `pidautotuner.cpp` are fully commented to explain how the algorithm works.

 ## What PID controller does this work with?
-This algorithm should work with all PID controllers and PID control libraries if it is properly configured.
+This algorithm should work with all PID control libraries if it is properly configured.

-## Example code
+## Example code (Arduino)
 ```c
 #include <pidautotuner.h>